Current Exhibits

 Image: Round Up Time: Branding a Calf, 1945-1946, Oil on canvas covered masonite, 20” x 33.75”, Tom Lea, Dallas Museum of Art, gift of LIFE Magazine, 1950.32

-Ten paintings by Fred Darge which make up the Mr. & Mrs. Robert E. McKee III Family Collection.
-On exhibit in the Emmett & Miriam McCoy museum addition.
+Fred Darge (1900-1978) traveled extensively in Texas and other western states painting the pioneers and ranchmen of the region.
+These ten paintings make up the Mr. & Mrs. Robert E. McKee III Family Collection.
+Currently on exhibit in the Emmett & Miriam McCoy museum building.

 Image: Going Home by Fred Darge